 When Does a No-Annual-Fee Credit Card Make More Sense?

 If you’re not ready to pay an annual fee, the Chase Freedom Unlimited® is a good alternative.
-You’ll earn 5x Ultimate Rewards points per dollar spent (marketed as 5% cash back) on travel booked through the Chase travel portal, 3x points (3% cash back) at restaurants and drugstores, and 1.5x points (1.5% cash back) everywhere else.
+You’ll earn 5x Ultimate Rewards points per dollar spent (marketed as 5% cash back) on travel booked at Chase Travel℠, 3x points (3% cash back) at dining at restaurants including takeout and eligible delivery service, and drugstores, and 1.5x points (1.5% cash back) everywhere else.

 If your goal is to transfer points to airline or hotel partners, you’ll eventually need an Ultimate Rewards card with an annual fee, but once you have one you can combine the points from the Freedom Unlimited with those from the new card and then transfer them to partners or use them for other higher-value redemptions.